Mpro13/ERN_QR_transaminase-final-/README.md

 # ARPymol - Augmented reality from Pymol

+Please cite the publication discussing the purpose of this project:  https://doi.org/10.1002/cbic.202500036

   Model preparation:
   - Load and customize your model in Pymol (2.4 or above!)
   - Avoid using mesh representation, and minimize sticks, balls and lines, as they will increase the file size.
 The size limit is 25 MB.